GuilleAntico/accounting-notebook/README.md

 If everything worked as expected you can visit [http://localhost:5000/api-docs](http://localhost:5000/api-docs) and you will get a swagger playground.

+## Swagger
+Since the API is private you'll need to authenticate before using it.
+When you open the swagger ui playground on the top right you'll find an `Authorize` button.
+Add the following apiKey `5CD4ED173E1C95FE763B753A297D5`.
+Now you can use it.

+Note: if you want to you the api through Postman, add the following header.
+`Authorization -> 5CD4ED173E1C95FE763B753A297D5` ( not bearer, just the key).
 ## Testing

 To run the unit testing suit just run.